Sensory-Cloud/android-sdk/README.md

  - Name - the unique name tied to this model.
 Used when calling any other audio function.
  - IsEnrollable - indicates if the model can be enrolled into.
 Models that are enrollable can be used in the CreateEnrollment function.
- - ModelType - indicates the class of model and it's general function.
+ - ModelType - indicates the class of model and its general function.
  - FixedPhrase - for speech-based models only.
 Indicates if a specific phrase must be said.
  - SampleRate - indicates the audio sample rate required by this model.
 Generally, the number will be 16000.
  - IsLivenessSupported - indicates if this model supports liveness for enrollment and authentication.
 Liveness provides an added layer of security by requiring a users to speak random digits.